Are you your own worst enemy?

 Do you do what you shouldn’t and fail to do what you should?

-Maybe you know you shouldn’t eat certain things due to a health problem – but you do it anyways.
+Maybe you know you shouldn’t eat certain foods because of a health problem, but you do it anyway.

 Maybe you know you really need to get an assignment done by the end of the week – but you keep procrastinating.